fbpx

 What if there is a problem with my order?

-We are more than happy to work out a solution with you.
+We’d be happy to work out a solution with you.
 We want you to be happy with your order.
-Send us an email explaining the issue (please include photos of the issue) and we can work out the best way forward from there.
+Within three weeks of receiving your order, send us an email explaining the issue (please include photos of the issue) and we can work out the best way forward from there.

 Why do my prints look different than my computer screen?